ngiani/MovieTheaterBooker/README.md

 - List of current screening and movies
 - Seat reservation for a selected screening
 - Web interface using MVC pattern
+- Identity management (login, register)
+- User roles (admin, user)
+- Movie management (add, edit, delete) as admin
+-
 ## ⚙️ Future Features
-- Identity management (admin, user)
-- Movie management (add, edit, delete) as admin
-- Theater/screen management as admin
+- Screens management as admin
-- Creation of movie screenings (movie in a specific theater at a specific time) as admin
+- Creation of movie releases (movie in a specific theater at a specific time) as admin

 ## 🧱 Project Architecture